 Gap insurance is a no-brainer, whether you have outstanding debt on an auto loan or are currently leasing your vehicle.
 In the event that you total your car, gap insurance can assist you in covering the difference between the real value of your car and the balance owed on your loan or lease.

-Learn more about gap insurance coverage and your alternatives with our guide before it’s too late.
+Learn more about what does gap insurance cover and your alternatives with our guide before it’s too late.
 If the car is totaled or stolen, gap insurance assists in covering the loan balance.
 Even the greatest cars start to lose value as soon as you acquire them, so if you’re still making early car payments, chances are you owe more on the car than it is truly worth.

+Is gap insurance worth it?
 Unfortunately, regardless of how much money you really owe on your loan, your insurance provider will only cover the current value of the vehicle if your car is declared a total loss as a result of a theft or serious accident.
 Of course, not all car purchasers have the time, energy, or desire to search online for the best price in order to save a few dollars.

 To assist you in finding the top GAP insurance companies in the UK, The Car Expert has put together this helpful guide.

 If you lease your car or finance your car with a loan, you may add gap insurance as a form of supplemental policy to your auto insurance policy.
 “GAP insurance” stands for “guaranteed auto protection,” and while it does protect your car, it also protects your finances in case of a serious accident.

 Whether your car was stolen or totaled, gap insurance offers a payout that is regarded as the difference between the value of the car when you originally received it (the remaining amount of its lease or loan) and the value at the time of the occurrence.
 However, since not all carriers provide gap insurance, it could be challenging to get gap insurance via your current vehicle insurance provider.
 In actuality, several significant national insurers don’t, including State Farm, USAA, and Geico.